NFantela/ng-multi-app/README.md

 -- Has separate routed store dashboard app

 # SCSS uses SMACSS and BEM methodology
+-- could be augmented with mixin importing from reusable modules if needed.

 # 2 Calendar
 -- has ANGULAR_CALENDAR_CONFIG config options for module in which it is imported